term7/RaspberryPi-USB-Privacy-Gadget/README.md

 sudo reboot now
 ```

-**⚠️ Important Note: At this stage, the necessary services are running, but the firewall is not yet configured.
+**⚠️ IMPORTANT: At this stage, the necessary services are running, but the firewall is not yet configured.
 Without proper firewall rules, routing will not function as expected, and your setup may not work correctly.
 The next section will guide you through setting up the firewall.**

 * * *